ynput/OpenPype/website/docs/dev_build.md

 2) Run `.\tools\run_tray.ps1` if you have all required dependencies on your machine you should be greeted with OpenPype igniter window and once you give it your Mongo URL, with OpenPype icon in the system tray.

-### To build openPype:
+### To build OpenPype:

 1) Run `.\tools\create_env.ps1` to create virtual environment in `.\venv`
 2) Run `.\tools\build.ps1` to build pype executables in `.\build\`

-To create distributable openPype versions, run `./tools/create_zip.ps1` - that will create zip file with name `pype-vx.x.x.zip` parsed from current pype repository and copy it to user data dir.
+To create distributable OpenPype versions, run `./tools/create_zip.ps1` - that will create zip file with name `pype-vx.x.x.zip` parsed from current pype repository and copy it to user data dir.
 You can specify `--path /path/to/zip` to force it into a different location.
 This can be used to prepare new version releases for artists in the studio environment